Rosenthal Kalabus & Therrian

 What Happens After a Probation Violation?

 If you are accused of violating your probation in Texas, the legal process begins with either a Motion to Revoke (for straight probation) or a Motion to Adjudicate Guilt (for deferred adjudication).
 These motions formally request that the court revoke your probation for violating your conditions.
+A probation violation charge is brought against you when you are alleged to have breached the terms of your probation, and probation violation charges can result from actions such as missing appointments, failing drug tests, or committing new offenses.

 Once a motion is filed, the court may issue a warrant for arrest or summons.
 This requires you to appear in court.
 If the violation is severe, you may be detained without bond until the hearing.